ramsestrejo/agilearning-games-plugin/README.md

-# AgiLearning Plugin
+# AgiLearning Game App

 ## Overview
-This project is a React plugin designed to add gamification elements to an LMS.
-The plugin includes features such as points, achievements, and leaderboards to enhance student engagement and motivation, while allowing instructional designers to tailor these elements for different courses.
+This project is a React application designed to add gamification elements to studying.
+The app is intended to allow users to create different games for whatever topic they want, and have students play and participate in those games as a way to engage students in the topic.

 ## Features
-So far, this project is building towards having an XP tracker for students, achievements for students to earn as they complete tasks, and a user page that will be added to an LMS that uses our plugin, which will display a student's info along with different tracking of their progress, experience, achievements, and current level.

-Beyond this, our plugin will also include a quiz/game portion where students can take quizzes and play games in order to gain experience and engage with content.
+This project is intended to have at least two available game types for users to work with to create their own games for studying, as well as a lobby where students can use game codes and their names to participate in created games and appear on the leaderboards.

 ## Dependencies
-This project utilizes React, Vite, and Hookstate.
+This project utilizes React, React router, Vite, and Hookstate.

 ## How to run this app
 This app requires Node and npm to run.
 After installing both, you can run this project by running npm run dev.